-In June, the U.S. Supreme Court ruled in Bostock v.
-Clayton County (Ga.) that ‘lesbian, gay, bisexual, transgender, and queer’ (LGBTQ) people are protected under Title VII of the Civil Rights Act of 1964.
+Moreover, in the United States, progress on promoting equality is also evident in the Supreme Court ruling in Bostock v.
+Clayton County (2020) that ‘lesbian, gay, bisexual, transgender, and queer’ (LGBTQ) people are protected under Title VII of the Civil Rights Act of 1964.
 Prodded by this, a quiet revolution is taking place in our workplaces protecting all workers from sexual harassment—although this is still an unfinished revolution.

 Bold new solutions are needed to alter the legal landscape on inequality, sexism, and the structures that reinforce these norms in the workplace.
 Based on research involving interviews with Gen Z men conducted by the University of Pennsylvania Carey Law School (Penn Law) in collaboration with Thomson Reuters, it’s shown that allyship serves as a potential way to reconceptualise our workplaces and institutions and as way to address stereotypes, sexism, and sexual harassment.